CAcertOrg/cacert-infradocs/docs/systems/translations.rst

    consider building the virtualenv on :doc:`jenkins` to avoid development tools on this system

+The Puppet agent package and a few dependencies are installed from the official Puppet APT repository because the versions in Debian are too old to use modern Puppet features.

 Risk assessments on critical packages
 -------------------------------------

 System access is limited to http/https via Apache httpd which is restricted to a minimal set of modules.

+The system uses third party packages with a good security track record and regular updates.
+The attack surface is small due to the tightly restricted access to the system.
+The puppet agent is not exposed for access from outside the system.

 Pootle is based on Django 1.10 and should be updated to a newer version when it becomes available.
 Pootle is run as a dedicated system user `pootle` that is